 Another day, another email scam – This time, wicked scammers have stolen over $1,000,000 from Save the Children, an international non-governmental organization based in London, United Kingdom.

-The attack which took place in March 2017, was part of business e-mail compromise (BEC) scheme in which cybercriminals compromise email addresses of known people in the company to scam them into wiring a large sum of money to bank accounts owned by malicious elements.
+The attack which took place in March 2017, was part of a business e-mail compromise (BEC) scheme in which cyber criminals compromise email addresses of known people in the company to scam them into wiring a large sum of money to bank accounts owned by malicious elements.

 In the attack against Save the Children, according to Boston Globe, the scammers claimed to buy solar panels for health centers in Pakistan, a country where Save the Children has been operational for 30 years and seen as a respectable organization.
 Unfortunately, the cybercriminals ended up stealing 1 million dollars from the organization and only $112,000 could be recovered.